redingd/Lab-Group-3/group_3_lab3/README.md

 At one point in her life, my mother taught English to students in Hawaii, and I have a couple friends who have English as a second language, so I was curious what it was like on the administrative side of teaching English to children.
 I liked that the datasets were not terribly big, and had very similar columns, but still had different values from each other.

-The columns I decided to keep were the (_id, _uuid, _position, and _address columns) OR (the organizationid, gradelevel, test, orglevel, organizationname, schoolyear, metstandarddatnotes, metstandarddenominatordat, metstandarddat, metstandardlabel, and dataasof columns.)
-I did this because of the ease of only keeping these columns from the XML file.
+The columns I decided to keep were the organizationid, gradelevel, test, orglevel, organizationname, and schoolyear columns.
+I kept these columns because they are columns the files all have in common and are in the same order.

 Name, Source, Format, Number of records, Fields